Economic Stabilization Act of 1970: Administrative history

 Under a provision in the Act, the Cost of Living Council was established as an independent agency.
 Its purpose was to stabilize prices, rent, wages and salaries higher than prices on or before May 25, 1970 and to execute phases II-IV of the Economic Stabilization Program set in place to ensure the success of this program.
 Phase I was the 90-day price and wage freeze that was authorized by Nixon, who delegated power to the Office of Emergency Preparedness, which acted as the fiduciary agency that monitored business practices.
 Phase II required the Cost of Living Council to engage in wage and price controls.
 Phase III required the council to enforce another price freeze to balance out economy.
 Phase IV was a "voluntary compliance and gradual decontrol;" the council had to ease off the businesses and relinquish some control.
 By April 30, 1974, the council was "abolished".

 Having the responsibility of chairman of first the Office of Economic Opportunity and then the Cost of Living Council imposed on him, Donald Rumsfeld was initially unhappy with his position as chairman of the council and its "success" and, for a while, opposed its idea.
 He soon realized that his presence there would "be best" for his influence in both domestic and international commerce and appeared satisfied with the council prior to it being abolished in 1974.
-Nixon reported that "public support and cooperation" was there for the council when it was making the tough decisions, and he also ensured the American people that the Cost of Living Council always "kept the public interest in mind".
+Nixon reported that "public support and cooperation" was there for the council when it was making the tough decisions, and he also assured the American people that the Cost of Living Council always "kept the public interest in mind".

 The president, in his quarterly statements, usually claimed that Rumsfeld and his council were doing a great job in "providing encouraging evidence that the nation continues to make progress in the battle against inflation".
 Nixon continued to say in his report, "The national economy is now expanding significantly.
 This makes the success of the stabilization program more important than ever."

 In 1971, Nixon announced he had signed the Revenue Act of 1971, an amendment to the Economic Stabilization Act, which, according to Nixon, was to provide "tax cuts of some $15 billion over the next 3 years to stimulate the economy and provide hundreds of thousands of new jobs".
 The program was allowed to expire in 1974 and was viewed as a success by the president.